 Denise Jakobsberg, Administrative Coordinator.
 Provides NIRS with administrative organizing and bookkeeping skills.
 Her environmental interests have been spurred by a degree in Horticulture and volunteering with a local environmental advocacy group.
 Her first year with NIRS’s dedicated, hard working team has been quite inspirational.

-Tim Judson, Executive Director.
+Tim Judson, Executive Director (he/him).
 Tim joined NIRS September 2013 as Associate Director, and has served as Executive Director since 2014.
 Tim leads NIRS’s work on nuclear reactor and climate change issues, and has written a series of reports on nuclear bailouts and sustainable energy.
 Chair of the Board of Citizens Awareness Network, one of the lead organizations in the successful campaign to close the Vermont Yankee reactor; co-founder of Alliance for a Green Economy in New York.